 Karine is advising not to accept anonymous login to the demo.
 (To avoid infringement and enable contract enforcement) and to validate access.
 You can only do so if you have accurate data.

 Infovinity is it extra to do the following?: That means an extra validation email is sent to info@patentopolis.com.
+A second validation email is received by info@patentopolis.com with the details of the account: first name, last name, company name, email address

 The account is validated when both the user and Patentopolis have validated the accounts.

+If the user has validated the account and not Patentopolis yet, message

+“Account under validation by Patentopolis.
+Please contact us at info@patentopolis.com”

 “You will not be able to login, view or change your registration until we activate your account.”

-could we make this also dependent on PP version (not for GIPC version)?

-PS: it is also ok for GIPC customized version since there will be only 1 account for GIPC and as many projects as client extranets

 First time access page